 - Family/friends coping with someone else’s substance abuse.

 - Family/Friends of someone who have a severe mental illness such as bipolar disorder, schizoaffective disorder, or schizophrenia.

 Rebecca has over 30 years of experience in inpatient and outpatient care.
-She is trained in a wide range of modalities and interventions including art therapy, cognitive behavioral techniques, mindfulness-based practices, acceptance and commitment therapy, motivational interviewing, sand tray, psychodynamic and Jungian therapy, psychodrama action methods, trauma recovery, 12 Step recovery, positive psychology principles, and traditional verbal psychotherapy.
+She has extensive training in a wide range of modalities and interventions including art therapy, cognitive behavioral techniques, mindfulness-based practices, ACT (Acceptance and Commitment Therapy), motivational interviewing, sand tray, psychodynamic and Jungian therapy, DBT (Dialectical Behavioral Therapy), psychodrama action methods, trauma recovery, 12 Step recovery, positive psychology principles, and traditional verbal psychotherapy.

 Rebecca’s focus has been in trauma recovery, stress management, and crisis stabilization and it is through this work that she has developed an appreciation for the power of the human spirit to prevail even in the darkest moments.

 Rebecca is also a practicing artist and illustrator of Coloring Creates Wellbeing: The Desert Mandalas Coloring Book.
 Her artwork can be seen at www.RebeccaWilkinson.com.
 Rebecca lives between Washington, DC with her mother, twin sister, and nephews and Tucson, AZ with her husband and cats.

 Gioia Chilton, PhD, ATR-BC, CSAC

 Founder, Creative Director